-(1) four (4) employees who are representatives of the Union on the Union's bargaining committee to carry on negotiations with the Employer.
-Pay for leave for members of the Union's

-- (2) Subject to operational requirements and upon mutual agreement of the parties, the Union Chairperson and BCGEU employees who are on duty will be allowed to attend a one (1) hour meeting per year in each region.
-The Union agrees to provide the College with four (4) week's notice of the times, the dates and the location of the meetings; - (3) Any employee designated to sit as an observer on a selection committee in their geographic location in accordance with Clause 12.1; - (4) Union representatives on the Joint Committee as per Article 28 and the Joint Classification Committee shall have their wages and expenses covered to attend the meetings of the Joint Committee. - (c) At the request of the Union, the Union Chairperson shall be granted up to twenty (20%) percent release time from a full workload. - (d) To facilitate the administration of this clause when leave without pay is granted, the leave shall be given with basic pay and the Union shall reimburse the Employer for salary and benefit costs, including travel time incurred.
+- (1) four (4) employees who are representatives of the Union on the Union's bargaining committee to carry on negotiations with the Employer.
+Pay for leave for members of the Union's bargaining committee in excess of four (4) shall be at the option of the Employer; - (2) subject to operational requirements and upon mutual agreement of the Parties, the Union Chairperson and BCGEU employees who are on duty will be allowed to attend a one (1) hour meeting per year in each region.
+The Union agrees to provide the College with four (4) weeks notice of the times, the dates and the location of the meetings; - (3) any employee designated to sit as an observer on a selection committee in their geographic location in accordance with Clause 12.1; - (4) Union representatives on the Joint Committee as per Article 28 and the Joint Classification Committee shall have their wages and expenses covered to attend the meetings of the Joint Committee. - (c) At the request of the Union, the Union Chairperson shall be granted up to twenty percent (20%) release time from a full workload. - (d) To facilitate the administration of this clause when leave without pay is granted, the leave shall be given with basic pay and the Union shall reimburse the Employer for salary and benefit costs, including travel time incurred.
 Leave of absence granted under this clause shall include sufficient travel time.
 The Union shall provide the Employer with reasonable notice prior to the commencement of leave under this clause.
 It is understood that employees granted leave of absence pursuant to this clause shall receive their current rates of pay while on leave of absence with pay.
 The Employer agrees that any of the above leaves of absence shall not be unreasonably withheld.